mnot/I-D/for-the-users/draft.md

 # Why End Users Should Be Prioritised {#why}

+While focused on technical matters, the IETF is not neutral about the purpose of its work in developing the Internet; in "A Mission Statement for the IETF" {{?RFC3935}}, the definitions include:

+> The IETF community wants the Internet to succeed because we believe that the existence of the Internet, and its influence on economics, communication, and education, will help us to build a better human society.

+and later in Section 2.1, "The Scope of the Internet" it says:

+> The Internet isn't value-neutral, and neither is the IETF.
+We want the Internet to be useful for communities that share our commitment to openness and fairness.
+We embrace technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community.
+These concepts have little to do with the technology that's possible, and much to do with the technology that we choose to create.

+In other words, the IETF is concerned with developing and maintaining the Internet to promote the social good.

-While networks need to be managed, employers and equipment vendors need to meet business goals, and so on, the IETF's mission is to "build a better human society" {{?RFC3935}} and -- on the Internet -- society is composed of end users, along with groups of them forming business, governments, clubs, civil society organizations, and other institutions that influence it.
+While networks need to be managed, employers and equipment vendors need to meet business goals, and so on, the society that the IETF is attempting to improve is composed of end users, along with groups of them forming business, governments, clubs, civil society organizations, and other institutions that influence it.

 Prioritising end users helps the IETF achieve its mission, and also helps to ensure the long-term health of the Internet.
 By prioritising their concerns, we assure that the Internet reaches the highest number of people, thereby delivering greater utility by maximising its network effect.